What Is a Blood Transfusion?

 Where Does the Blood Come From?

 Because there's no substitute for blood, the blood supply used for transfusion must be donated.
-The three types of blood donation are:
+Blood donation types include:

-Autologous (pronouced: ah-TOL-uh-gus) blood donation.
+- Autologous (pronounced: ah-TOL-uh-gus) blood donation.
 This is when someone donates their own blood ahead of time for a planned surgery or other procedure.

-Volunteer donation.
-There's no medical proof that blood from directed donors is any safer than blood from volunteer donors.
-So most patients receive blood donated through blood drives.
+- Volunteer donation.
+Most patients get blood donated through blood drives.
 These are often run by agencies like the American Red Cross.
 The minimum age for donating blood is 16 or 17 years old, depending on where a person lives.

 What Happens During a Blood Transfusion?